TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/BasicPrinciples.rst

    `Changelog <https://docs.typo3.org/typo3cms/extensions/core/latest/>`__
    entry for the core, for example a documented breaking change or new feature.

 .. _common-characteristics-typo3-docs:

-Common Characteristics of TYPO3 Documentation
+Common characteristics of TYPO3 documentation
 =============================================

 All of these examples have a few things in common: